CrisMorinaga/SmartBrain/README.md

 * Image Gallery
   - Instantly save your images after every search into your gallery to check them whenever you want.
 * Create an account
-  - Save your information in your account and personalize it with your own avatar.
+  - Save your information into your account and personalize it with your own avatar.
 * Save your search history
   - Save your search history information (like URL, date of search, and image search ranking) into your account for future reference.